Confidence Intervals for Stochastic Arithmetic: Probabilistic accuracy of a computation

 {\bf Under the Centered Normality Hypothesis (CNH)}, \textit{i.e.} if $X$ follows a Gaussian law centered around the reference value or, equivalently, if $Z$ follows a Gaussian law centered around $0$, it is shown in section~\ref{sec:significant} that a lower bound of the number of significant digits~$s_{\text{sto}}$ (as introduced in definition~\ref{def:significant}) with probability~$p$ and confidence level~$1-\alpha$ is given by

 where $\hat\sigma_Z$ denotes the standard deviation of $n$ samples of $Z$, and all notations are relatively standard and are introduced in section~\ref{sec:normal}.
-Furthermore, the following results are established: \begin{itemize} \item $\hat{s}_{\text{\sc cnh}}$ can be computed simply by shifting the usual $\hat{s}_{\text{\sc mca}}$ estimator (introduced in definition~\ref{def:significant.mca}) by a certain number of bits, depending on $n$, $p$ and $\alpha$ and tabulated in Appendix~\ref{sec:abaque}, Table~\ref{tab:shift}. \item Consequently, $\hat{s}_{\text{\sc mca}}$ can be re-interpreted in this framework ; for example, with $n=200$~samples, $\hat s_{\text{\sc mca}}$ provides a lower bound for the number of significant bits with probability~$p=0.66$ and confidence level~$1-\alpha = 0.66$. \item Although $\hat{s}_{\text{\sc cestac}}$ was not originally meant to do so, it can also be re-interpreted as an estimate of $s_{\text{sto}}$.
-For example in the CADNA case, where the number of samples is set to $n=3$ and a 95\% confidence level is used, $\hat s_{\text{\sc cestac}}$ estimates $s_{\text{sto}}$ with probability $p=0.3$.
+Furthermore, the following results are established: \begin{itemize} \item $\hat{s}_{\text{\sc cnh}}$ can be computed simply by shifting the usual $\hat{s}_{\text{\sc mca}}$ estimator (introduced in definition~\ref{def:significant.mca}) by a certain number of bits, depending on $n$, $p$ and $\alpha$ and tabulated in Appendix~\ref{sec:abaque}, Table~\ref{tab:shift}; \item Consequently, $\hat{s}_{\text{\sc mca}}$ can be re-interpreted in this framework; it is a lower bound on the number of significant bits with a certain probability and a given confidence level; \item Although $\hat{s}_{\text{\sc cestac}}$ was not originally meant to do so, it can also be re-interpreted as an estimate of $s_{\text{sto}}$.
+For example in the CADNA case, where the number of samples is set to $n=3$ and a 95\% confidence level is used, $\hat s_{\text{\sc cestac}}$ estimates $s_{\text{sto}}$ with probability $p=0.3$. \end{itemize}